Colorado students photographed for facial recognition study

 The Denver Post reported Monday that professor Terrance Boult set up a long-range surveillance camera in an office window at the Colorado Springs campus.
 It captured more than 16,000 images of passers-by during the spring semesters of 2012 and 2013.

-Boult says the images were collected to create a dataset as part of an effort to enhance facial recognition technology.
+Boult says the images were collected to create a dataset to enhance facial recognition technology.

-The dataset was made publicly available online in 2016, but it was taken down in April.
+It was made publicly available online in 2016 and was taken down in April.

 Boult says he waited five years to release the dataset online to protect student privacy.

-University spokesman Jared Verner says a panel reviewed the research protocol for the project.
+University spokesman Jared Verner says a panel reviewed the research protocol for the project, which was first reported on by the Colorado Springs Independent .

 Information from: The Denver Post, http://www.denverpost.com